gcanti/tcomb-form-native/README.md

 });
 ```

-tcomb-form-native converts numbers to / from strings.
+tcomb-form-native will convert automatically numbers to / from strings.

-### Boolean field
+### Booleans

-To create a boolean field use `t.Bool`:
+In order to create a boolean field, use the `t.Bool` type:

 ```js
 var Person = t.struct({